damianhakert/damianhakert.github.io/source/posts/2017-02-22-gitlab-8-17-released.html.md

 As part of our 9.0 release, we will be changing the default behavior of two flags in [gitlab-ci.yml][gitlab-ci-yml] to provide an improved standard experience.

-* The [cache:key][cache-key] directive will now default to a constant string.
+* The [cache:key][cache-key] directive will default to a constant string.
 This means that the cache will now be shared across branches and stages, reducing build time making more efficient use of Runners.
 Note a cache is never shared across projects.
 * The [artifacts:expire_in][artifacts-expire-in] default will be able to be controlled by the GitLab administrator.
-This will allow administrators to reduce storage usage by reclaiming artifacts that do not need to be stored indefinitely.
-Set this value to your desired duration if an artifact is required to persist for a specific time.
+Previously unless a specific duration was set, artifacts would never expire.
+By enabling control over the default value, administrators can more easily manage artifacts that do not need to be stored indefinitely.
+Developers should set this value to their desired duration if an artifact should persist for a specific time.

 [gitlab-ci-yml]: http://docs.gitlab.com/ce/ci/yaml/README.html